krb5/krb5/doc/rst_source/krb_users/user_commands/kdestroy.rst

 OPTIONS
 ~~~~~~~~~~~~~

+     **-A**
+        Destroys all caches in the collection, if a cache collection is
+        available.

      **-q**
         Run quietly.
 Normally *kdestroy* beeps if it fails to destroy the user's tickets.
 The *-q* flag suppresses this behavior.